Terms and conditions for Ontrack data recovery services

 7. Records, information and audit

-7.2 Ontrack shall grant to Customer the right of audit, no more than once per calendar year and on a minimum of 30 (thirty) days written notice, during normal business hours and subject to reasonable confidentiality undertakings being given, to access and take copies of such records relating to Processing of Protected Data and shall provide all reasonable assistance to Customer in exercising its audit rights.
+7.2 Ontrack shall grant to Customer the right of audit, no more than once per calendar year and on a minimum of 30 (thirty) days written notice, during normal business hours and subject to reasonable confidentiality undertakings being given, to access and take copies of such records relating to Processing of Personal Data and shall provide all reasonable assistance to Customer in exercising its audit rights.
 This audit right shall not extend to any third party data center or other third party facility housing any server equipment where only visual and accompanied inspection is permitted.

 7.3 Ontrack shall at Customer’s request and expense promptly provide Customer with all information necessary to enable Customer to demonstrate compliance with its obligations under the GDPR, to the extent that Ontrack is able to provide such information.